karolinelien/dhis2-docs/src/commonmark/en/content/android/new-android-specific-features.md

 ### Reset Search Fields

 All tracker programs will take the user to the search screen.
 The search fields are used to look up for a specific entity, and the circled arrow at the top right corner to reset the search.
-All fields will be in blank for the user to make a new search.
+All fields will be blank for the user to do a new search.

-At first, the user is obligated to make a search. if there are no coincidences, the search button will change to an ‘Add’ button for the user to create a new enrollment.
+At first, the user is obligated to do a search. if there are no coincidences, the search button will change to an ‘Add’ button for the user to create a new enrollment.

 ![](resources/images/image78.PNG){ width=25%}